bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 ```
 The transactions must be entered in chronological order for the statement to print correctly.

-Input for traqnsactions is validated:
+Input for transactions is validated:
 ```shell
 >>> account = Account()
 >>> account.add_transaction("withdrawal", 800)